mansim07/dataplex-labs/README.md

 #### 2.3.2.
 Validate the BQ datasets

-Go to BigQuery UI -> validate the datasets as shown below are created
+Go to BigQuery UI -> validate the datasets as shown below are created<br>
 ![BQ Datasets](setup/resources/code_artifacts/imgs/Bq-datasets.png)

 #### 2.3.3.
 Validate the Dataplex lakes and zones

- Go to Dataplex -> Manage -> Verify lakes and assets are created as per the below screenshot
+ Go to Dataplex -> Manage -> Verify lakes and assets are created as per the below screenshot<br>
  ![Dataplex-ui](/setup/resources/code_artifacts/imgs/Dataplex-ui.png)

 #### 2.3.4.
 Validate Composer environment